 Hey!
 I’m Leslie (she/her), a Chicago native and Howard University alumna.
-I’m a first-year PhD student in HCDE and my research interests are Black maternal health and health equity.
+I’m a third-year PhD student in HCDE and my research interests are Black maternal health and health equity.
 I decided to pursue a PhD because I wanted my work to be meaningful and impactful to communities I care about.
 I love the flexibility and freedom in HCDE to pursue what YOU’RE interested in.
 I look forward to the impactful contributions I will make to HCDE, the HCI community, and more importantly, Black birthing people across the world!
-Currently, I aspire to turn my research into a non-profit or social impact business after obtaining my PhD.
+Currently, I aspire to turn my research into a non-profit or social impact business and teach at an HBCU after obtaining my PhD.
 You can connect with me on LinkedIn :)

 Hi!
-My name is Sourojit Ghosh (pronouns: he/him), but I go by G!
-I am a second year PhD student in HCDE, and I was driven by this department's commitment to interdisciplinary and collaborative research to come here and pursue my PhD.
+My name is Sourojit Ghosh (pronouns: he/him), and I also go by G!
+I am a fourth year PhD student in HCDE, and I was driven by this department's commitment to interdisciplinary and collaborative research to come here and pursue my PhD.
 Several other institutions I applied to asked me to put away my Creative Writing minor and focus on my "more serious" Computer Science background, something that I was vehemently opposed to.
 Everyday, HCDE gives me the opportunity to practice skills from both parts of my background and confirms that my choice was right!
-My research is centered around relationship building in online communities with a focus on questions of diversity, equity and inclusion.
-Upon graduating, I aim to be a research faculty member at a department with similar values as HCDE!
-Feel free to reach out to me at email@example.com.
+My research is centered around studying human-centeredness in social recommender systems and designing such systems, as I explore questions of harm caused by existing social recommender systems towards traditionally marginalized populations.
+My interests are situated in the broad space of diversity, equity and inclusion (DEI) within designed systems, as I also incorporate into my work other topics such as advocating for supporting HyFlex modalities of learning to improve accessibility, and stronger and more accurate representation for low-resource languages in machine translation systems.
+Upon graduating, I aim to be a faculty member at a department with similar values as HCDE!
+Feel free to schedule a meeting with me, on my Calendly.

 Hi there, I’m Danli (she/her), a 1st-year PhD student here at HCDE.
 I grew up in Beijing, China, and went to London to attend undergrad in Materials Science.
 I obtained my Master’s degree at Carnegie Mellon University majoring in Materials Science as well.
 After this and before joining HCDE, I spent 3 years working as a full-time research assistant in human-computer interaction to build up my portfolio.
 I am broadly interested in applying advanced fabrication technology in more accessible ways.
 For example, my recent published work involved using bio-engineering 3D printing techniques to make artsy chocolate and jello dessert using hobbyist equipment.
 If any of my experience and background resonates with yours, please reach out!